day8/re-frame/docs/Effects.md

 ```

 __<1>__  the key for the effect.
 When later an effects map contains
-the key `:butterfly`, the function we are registering will be used to action it. <br>
+the key `:butterfly`, the function we are registering will be used to action it.

 __<2>__  the function which actions the side effect.
 Later, it will be called
 with one argument - the value in the effects map, for this key.